Varunsab1994/Sachin-ODI-using-pandas-Python-library/README.md

-Download Sachin ODI PDF File to read and download .ipynb file to run in jupyter lab
+Download titanic data using pandas Python library and download .ipynb file to run in jupyter lab